ashmitakhanal306/school-/README.md

-this is a school created using WordPress# school-
+this is a school website created using WordPress# school-